isamu-isozaki/teamai_test/sales-training/index.html.md

 #### 4. Dodging questions.
 Dodging questions after a sales presentation is a bad idea because it doesn’t allow the audience to clarify information, and according to 24Slides, can weaken your credibility.
 When prospects aren’t able to have specific questions answered, they can’t learn about what matters most to them.
 Instead of leaving the presentation feeling great about the product, the prospect is likely to leave with more questions than answers, which defeats the whole purpose of the presentation.

 While reps might have a fear of answering questions after a presentation, it’s important to open the floor to the audience.
 Reps who take the extra time to answer tough questions can showcase what it’s like to work with them on an ongoing basis and the commitment they have to their prospects and customers.
-And remember, if you’re truly unsure, there’s nothing wrong with saying “I don’t understand” and moving forward.
+And remember, if you’re truly unsure, there’s nothing wrong with saying “I don’t understand� and moving forward.

 A sales presentation can be tricky to master.
 Reps can give 1,000 of them but still have an off day every once in awhile.
 By focusing on reversing some bad habits, reps can ensure their prospects enjoy their presentations and find it valuable.

 ### Persistent or Just Plain Pushy?
 7 Sales Behaviors Decoded <a name="behaviors"></a>

 When was the last time you called a prospect and they said, “I’m so glad you called!
-I love salespeople!”?
+I love salespeople!�?

 Probably never.